McHistory/nostalgia/README.md

 - You can safely open multiple Enigma instances for *different* Minecraft versions.
 You **cannot** safely open multiple Enigma instances for *one* Minecraft version.

 ## Gradle
-Feather uses Gradle to provide a number of utility tasks for working with the mappings.
+Nostalgia uses Gradle to provide a number of utility tasks for working with the mappings.

 ### `enigma`
 Download and launch the latest version of [Enigma](https://github.com/OrnitheMC/Enigma) automatically configured to use the merged jar and the mappings.